Code-Institute-Submissions/mdenoronha-milestone-project-3/README.md

-Entering a username on the register form that is already in users.json displays an error message | Successful Entering a username on the log in form that is not in users.json displays an error message | Successful Entering a new username on the register form adds the user to user.json | Failed Due to Heroku ephemeral filesystem the update to the file does not exist permenantly |
+Entering a username on the register form that is already in users.json displays an error message | Successful Entering a username on the log in form that is not in users.json displays an error message | Successful Entering a new username on the register form adds the user to user.json | Failed Due to Heroku ephemeral filesystem the update to the file does not exist permanently |
 Entering a new username on the register form takes the user to Questions Home and saves the username to session | Successful Entering a username already in users.json on the login form takes the user to Questions Home and saves the username to session | Successful
 Confirming log out on the log out modal takes the user to the homepage and removes username from session | Successful